phax/jcodemodel/README.md

 A site with the links to the [API docs](http://phax.github.io/jcodemodel/) etc. is available.

-## News and noteworthy
+# News and noteworthy

-* v3.0.2 - work in progress
+* v3.0.2 - 2018-04-11
   * Fixed method resolution using direct class references (issue #58)
   * Added some additional `JInvocation.arg...` sanity methods
+  * Enum constant argument list is now accessible
 * v3.0.1 - 2017-10-25
   * Added explicit support for invoking `super` - thx to @heruan for pointing this out
   * Added possibility to create a lambda reference from an invocation (issue #56 and PR #57 from @heruan)